 But affordability is just the icing on the cake.
 Sofia is a city of exceptional charm and interest, and comparatively undiscovered by mass tourism.
 It’s a pleasantly laid-back place, with friendly people, a 2000-year-old history, terrific scenery within easy reach, and buzzing café culture and nightlife.
 Culturally, historically and visually, it’s a fascinating mixture from past eras, with green and gold onion-domed churches, Ottoman mosques, cobbled streets, elderly trams (and some much more modern ones), and old communist-era buildings and monuments.

 And if you tire of city bustle, there are huge green parks.
 In winter, the ski slopes of Mount Vitosha are just a short bus ride from the centre.
 In summer, the mountain offers great hiking trails with views over the city and beyond.
-Catch bus line 122 or 123 to the Simeonovo cable car lift that takes you up the mountain, get off at the Aleko Hut station for a trek to Mt Vitosha’s highest peak, Cherni Vrâh (literally ‘Black Peak’).
+Catch bus line 122 or 123 to the Simeonovo cable car lift (See the bottom of the map) that takes you up the mountain, get off at the Aleko Hut station for a trek to Mt Vitosha’s highest peak, Cherni Vrâh (literally ‘Black Peak’).

 Language and script